More about Azure database

-Cloud Volumes ONTAP is an enterprise class data management solution in Azure that can help customers meet the performance, availability, and agility requirements of SQL databases.
-It augments the native cloud storage layer with a set of built-in storage management features and capabilities.
-Cloud Volumes ONTAP is built for hybrid deployments and supports consistent deployment of SQL workloads irrespective of whether they are deployed on-premises or in the cloud.
+NetApp Cloud Volumes ONTAP can help customers meet the performance, availability, and agility requirements of SQL Server in a self-managed environment.
+It augments the Azure cloud storage layer with a set of storage management features and capabilities, uniquely suited to enterprise deployments, including:

 - NetApp Snapshot™ copies for point-in-time, application-consistent database snapshots to recover the database in case of disaster or data corruption.

 - Easy migration across hybrid environments through NetApp Cloud Sync service or SnapMirror® data replication.

 - The Azure high availability architecture configuration assures zero data loss (RPO=0) and minimal recovery times (RTO< less than 60 seconds).

 - Full support for other database engines, including Oracle, MySQL, MariaDB, MongoDB, and more.